Obama shares an (atypical) 'day in life' of Minnesota woman

-Scott regularly spends time with regular people in his home state of South Carolina, sweeping floors at a burrito shop, riding the city bus for a few hours - incognito.
+Scott regularly spends time with ordinary people in his home state of South Carolina, sweeping floors at a burrito shop, riding the city bus for a few hours - incognito.
 "I definitely think he gets a much fresher perspective," Smith said.

 White House spokesman Josh Earnest defended Obama's approach.
 "Our goal here is not to stage-manage something," he told reporters.
 "Our goal is to give the president an authentic opportunity to see at least part of the world through the eyes of this one working mom in Minnesota."

 (Corrects paragraph 8 to remove extraneous word 'said' in quote)

 - iPhone comes out of a 'bygone era', reviewers hail bigger handset

 - Boeing, SpaceX win contracts to build 'space taxis' for NASA

 - Polls show Scottish opponents of independence with slight lead ahead of vote |